UCSF Sustainability Stories

 • 1 Leaf - Zero Waste: Caterer has agreed to follow UCSF’s Zero Waste Catering Guidelines.

-• 1 Leaf - Sustainable Food: Caterer demonstrates at least 20% of all food and beverage purchases meet UC’s criteria for sustainable food OR demonstrates that 20% of menu items meet UC criteria for sustainable food (caterer labels menu items in America To Go system).
+• 1 Leaf - Sustainable Food: Caterer demonstrates at least 20% of all food and beverage purchases meet UC’s criteria for sustainable food OR demonstrates that 20% of menu items meet ASSHE STARs criteria for sustainable food and beverages (caterer labels menu items in America To Go system).